jessepav/libgdx-wiki-old/Project-Setup-Gradle.md

 1. Download [LibGDX Project setup tool "gdx-setup.jar"](https://bitly.com/1i3C7i3)
 2. Open you command line tool, go to the download folder and run <br>`java -jar ./gdx-setup.jar`

-This will open the following setup interface:<br>
+This will open the following setup that will allow you to generate your project<br>

 ![screen capture of gdx-setup.jar](http://i.imgur.com/mCToniB.png)